HappyGnome/DCS_Scripts/Steersman Readme.md

 Steersman allows automation of a carrier group to maintain a certain wind over it's angled deck, while staying within a zone and recovering downwind when players are not near

 ## Download
-See [tagged versions](https://github.com/HappyGnome/DCS_Scripts/tags) of this repository.

-This readme is for v1.5.3a of my DCS scripts.
+This readme is for the [latest versions](https://github.com/HappyGnome/DCS_Scripts/releases/tag/Latest), including untagged changes.
+Other tagged versions are available [here](https://github.com/HappyGnome/DCS_Scripts/tags).

 ## General Usage